-Do Cats Know Their Own Names?
-Scientists Talked To A Bunch Of Them To Find Out
+Scientists Talked To A Bunch Of Cats To Figure Out If They Know Their Own Names

 Listen, we all talk to our pets when no one is watching.
 Sometimes we even do it when people are watching.
 We’ve all told ourselves that we’re not doing it for us; we’re doing it for them or perhaps for science.
 Well, put on a lab coat and grab your lab goggles because a new study in which scientists talked to cats was just published.
 Does this mean I can tell my parents I’m a doctor now?